You are here

 Managing Up/Using Influence

 Influence is a leadership skill to be learned.
 It derives not from a position but from an individual and his/her ability to understand and work within his/her institution.
-This session will discuss various influence models and include a case study about implementing an RCR policy, which demonstrates the use of influence to achieve desired outcomes.
+This session will discuss various influence models and include a case study about implementing a new policy, which demonstrates the use of influence to achieve desired outcomes.

 Implementing Research Strategy